 Anxiety is something that many people face in recovery.
 After using drugs or alcohol for many years, we teach ourselves to deal with uncomfortable feelings and experiences by using substances.
 Without drugs in our lives, we have to find new ways to face things like anxiety, worry, and daily stress.
 Without some method of action, anxiety can get the best of us.

 We can find ways to relieve anxiety and work with it.
 There are relaxation techniques like One Mind Dharma’s Guided Meditation for Anxiety, Stress, and Worry Relief, methods of working with anxiety when it arises, and ways we can build a life that promotes ease.
+We can also of course seek help from a psychotherapist.
 Here are a few ways we have found to relieve anxiety in early recovery.

 Whether you’re experiencing general anxiety or suffering from a serious anxiety disorder, meditation may be a useful tool to have in your toolbox.
 The practice of mindfulness can help us slow down, learn to respond differently to the anxiety when it arises, and help us to create a sense of ease in our lives.